garkling/distributed-databases/mongodb/README.md

 If you have `just` command runner:
 - `just -l` - list all commands
 - `just venv` - create a Python env and install dependencies
-- `just start-mongo` - start the Docker service
+- `just start` - start the Docker service
-- `just stop-mongo` - stop the Docker service
+- `just stop` - stop the Docker service
+- `just logs` - show the Docker logs
 - `just help` - show the help for the MongoDB client wrapper & task executor
 - `just populate` - populate the `items`/`orders` collections (initial items are stored in `items.json`)
 - `just <operation> <collection> <flags>` - apply the operation for the given collection (see [Operation](#operations) section)